Conditions of Sale and Delivery of PICCADILLY Internationaler Handel GmbH

 As a basic rule, we supply entrepreneurs within the meaning of § 14 BGB (German Civil Code), legal entities under public law and funds under public law only according to the following conditions of sale and delivery.
 The validity of other conditions – in particular purchasing conditions of the purchaser – require our previous, explicit written confirmation (§ 1a, sentence 4).

 § 1 Offer and acceptance

 a) Our offers are without engagement.
 Orders are first binding for us when and to the extent that we have confirmed them in writing or started their execution.
+Import duties or increases in the rate of import duty levied shall increase the offered price on the basis of their effectiveness.
 Verbal agreements, assurances and guarantees of our employees – with the exception of executive bodies and holders of a general commercial power of attorney – in connection with the closure of the contract first become binding with our written confirmation.
 The waiver of this requirement of written form must also be made in writing.
 Telefax and Email fulfil the written form requirements.

 b) Supplementary remarks describing the goods such as “about the same”, “as previously supplied”, “as in the past” or similar remarks in our offers only relate to the quantity or to the quality of the goods, not however to the price.
 We shall understand such remarks in orders we receive from our purchasers correspondingly.

 c) Quantity volumes are approximations.
 For deliveries in mounted tanks, tankers and silo vehicles, deviations of 10 % +/- are as per agreement.
 Such volume deviations increase or reduce the agreed purchase price accordingly.